 Music for Life

 MUSIC FOR LIFE is a music mentorship program that provides 80 low-income, underserved students with the opportunity to study music intensively in one-on-one and small-group settings with both LPO musicians and peers.
+Music for Life is made possible through the generosity of the Gia Maione Prima Foundation.
 Throughout the school year and during a summer session, LPO mentors help students learn music theory, instrument technique, and other ways to connect with music and harness the mental, physical, and creative prowess critical to healthy youth development.

 In addition to weekly mentoring sessions, the LPO offers Music for Life participants and their families access to free musician ensemble performances, free tickets to the LPO Family Concert Series, and a free concert for the Tremé community featuring Music for Life youth musicians.
 Music for Life students also perform throughout the year at local festivals and other events.